What are asbestos trust funds?

 Asbestos litigation has been determining numerous liable companies to declare bankruptcy since the late 1980s.
 Due to the increasing number of lawsuits filed against them, executives could no longer pay asbestos victims.
 Thereby, former employees who had developed mesothelioma or lung cancer as a consequence of occupational asbestos exposure were at risk of losing their compensation.
-Asbestos trust funds were created to ensure everyone will be able to recover the financial compensation they deserve.
-The first asbestos trust fund was set up by Johns Manville in 1988 and numerous other major companies followed shortly after.
+This forced companies to create trust funds to compensate then-current and future victims who had been exposed to their products.

 While asbestos victims cannot file lawsuits against the companies which are currently under bankruptcy protection, the bankruptcy code allows former workers to file asbestos claims, which is actually a more effective and rapid way of recovering compensation.
 A lawsuit typically results in financial compensation in 2 or even 3 years, whereas the majority of people who file claims with asbestos trust funds will receive the money they are eligible for within several months from the moment of submission.

 How many trust funds are there and how much money is left for compensations?

 There are 60 asbestos trust funds in the U.S. at the moment, each managed by a board of trustees who do not have any connection with the company's executives or staff.
 The eligibility requirements a person who intends to request compensation has to meet are different for every asbestos trust fund.
 Similarly, the size of asbestos trust funds, as well as their financial resources, varies.
 A total of over $37 billion is available for claimants and approximately $18 billion has been paid to individuals who were neglectfully exposed to asbestos in the workplace until now.